 If that’s all you care about, feel free to stop reading and share this article.
 But there are underlying details behind this project that are worth knowing and taking a deeper look at the reality of the situation.

 For the record, Libra is not Facebook’s first attempt into the worldwide financial services industry.
 In 2010, the company tried it with Facebook Credits, where users will spend credits for paid applications and in-game items.
-The new feature was not profitable due to high fees that Facebook was paying to Visa and MasterCard to cover payment processing fees, and the company eventually removed Facebook Credits from its platform in 2013.
+The new feature was not profitable because of high fees that Facebook was paying to Visa and MasterCard to cover payment processing fees.
+The company eventually removed Facebook Credits from its platform in 2013.

-Facebook took another shot with Messenger Payment, a built-in peer-to-peer transfer feature, which allows us to make payment and send money between Messenger users.
+Facebook took another shot with Messenger Payment, a built-in peer-to-peer transfer feature.
+It allows us to make payment and send money between Messenger users.
 As of today, it’s a total failure by Facebook’s standard.
-Most people don’t even know Messenger has this feature, and the few that do know about it won’t trust Facebook with their money.
-In fact, it’s only available in the U.S, Messenger Payment never really took off in Europe where Facebook is certainly not welcome at all.
+Most people don’t even know Messenger has this feature.
+The few that know about it won’t trust Facebook with their money.
+In fact, it’s only available in the United States.
+Messenger Payment never really took off in Europe where Facebook has been in trouble a lot.

-It’s been known that Facebook was working on some kind of cryptocurrency with David Marcus in charge, the former head of Facebook Messenger.
+Many reports have suggested that Facebook was working on some kind of cryptocurrency with David Marcus in charge, the former head of Facebook Messenger.
 However, no-one knew what it will look like until Mark Zuckerberg introduced this new project back in June this year.
-But when taking a deeper look at it, it turned out that Libra got nothing to do with other popular cryptocurrencies like Bitcoin.
-In many ways, Libra is the total opposite of what cryptocurrency was aimed for – (more on that later).
+When taking a deeper look at it, it turned out that Libra got nothing to do with other popular cryptocurrencies like Bitcoin.
+In many ways, Libra is the total opposite of what cryptocurrency was aimed for (more on that later).

-You may still remember how most people thought Facebook was a social media company, when in fact, it’s a giant advertising and a very data-hungry company that scoops up a huge amount of user data.
+You may still remember how most people thought Facebook was a social media company.
+In fact, it’s a giant advertising and a very data-hungry company that scoops up a huge amount of user data.
 For the sake of “bringing the world closer together,” Facebook got a massive amount of data that users give away for free.
 And surprisingly, most people seem to not know about Facebook’s invasive data practice.